9 Best Non-Schengen Countries for Nomads

 Although Kosovo doesn’t sound like a winner if you take heed of its international reputation, it’s actually a hidden gem for the traveler.
 The locals are friendly, the food is great, and there are many wonderful towns and historical sights to see.

-The U.K. has been a member state of the European Union for several years until the official Brexit—withdrawal of the British from the EU—on January 31, 2020, following the referendum that was held in 2016.
+The United Kingdom has been a member state of the European Union for several years until the official Brexit—withdrawal of the British from the EU—on January 31, 2020, following the referendum that was held in 2016.
 Nonetheless, the UK has never been a member country of the Schengen Area.

 Visa Requirements for Non-Schengen Countries